FTChinese/NEXT/README.md

 ### Ad
 Ad units should be simple and backward compatible.
 I suggest that we should have two types of basic ad units: MPU and Banner.
 Then clients can pay extra money for enhanced display, like full page and expandable.
 The advertisement should be responsive, adapting to any environment.
 In order to show the clients how HTML 5 works, we should use our own house ad to showcase what's possible.
 We will also implement stricter security requirements to advertisements.

+1. If a user pays to disable ad, all ads should be hidden.
+So we need to come up with a way to switch off ads on all platforms.
+2. On the Dolphin system, if the client provide third party code, we need to control how and when to send third party impression track.
+And we'll monitor call back using GA, FA and our own trackign system.
+If we let client make the decision, the gap between Dolphin and client impression data will be huge.

 ### iOS and Android App
 The iOS and Android app need to change into Next style, probably by removing the bottom bar and adding a fixed header bar.
 The home page layout will use data created in the upgraded CMS, rather than from the current API.
 Other than that, iOS and Android will be developed, upgraded and distributed seperately from the Next project.